h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain how prototypal inheritance works
 * How do you go about testing your JavaScript?
 * AMD vs. CommonJS?
-* Which JavaScript libraries have you used?
-* Have you ever looked at the source code of the libraries/frameworks you use?
 * What's a hashtable?
 * What are `undefined` and `undeclared` variables?
 * What is a closure, and how/why would you use one?